Skip to content

 # Determine which models are present

-available_models = [m for m in df.columns if m in self.models]
+available_models = [m for m in full_model_cols if m in df.columns]

 if len(available_models) == 0:

-"No available trained models are present in prediction DataFrame."
+raise ValueError("No available trained models are present in prediction DataFrame.")

 # Filter predictions and model weights